-Recently, on my blog feed, someone requested a Po Boy Sandwich Recipe veganized.
+Recently, on my blog feed, someone requested a Po Boy sandwich veganized.
 So, after some experimentation, I decided to transform cauliflower into vegan mock shrimp.
 Although I've made Vegan Crab Cakes from tofu, I chose cauliflower as my inspiration to make it crunchy on the outside and soft on the inside.
-I love cooking Buffalo Cauliflower, so why not make a Louisanna creole cauliflower to replace the shrimp?
+I love cooking with cauliflower, so why not make a Louisiana creole cauliflower to replace the shrimp?

 A traditional Po Boy sandwich, although simple in execution, requires very few ingredients.
 The combination of the few ingredients, however, tastes incredible.
 As with many of my sandwiches, I removed the excess bread from the center of the french loaf for an extra-crunchy exterior.
-Not only does this reduce the number of carbs in a sandwich, but it provides more room for the goodies inside.
+This reduces the number of carbs in a sandwich but provides more room for the goodies inside.

 What is a Po Boy Sandwich?

-Obviously, my Vegan Po Boy Sandwich packed with cauliflower, and other whole-food ingredients also are baked rather than fried.
-And, my version also contains a secret vegan creole cashew mayo that brings it all together.
+My vegan Po boy sandwich is packed with cauliflower and other whole-food ingredients and baked rather than fried.
+And my version also contains a secret vegan creole cashew mayo that brings it all together.

 During the Street Car Driver's Strike of 1929, the Martin brothers invented the PO-boy sandwich, feeding hungry strikers.
 These hearty, large sandwiches provided the men with a satisfying meal.

 Then, when strikers approached to buy the sandwiches, they yelled out, "here comes another poor boy."
-As a result, this popular sandwich developed into a New Orleans tradition!
+As a result, this famous sandwich developed into a New Orleans tradition!

-In my opinion, cauliflower makes the perfect vegan meat replacement.
+I believe that cauliflower makes the perfect mock cauliflower shrimp.
 First, cauliflower absorbs flavors and textures.
-For that reason, baking or air-frying cauliflower with oil-free breading creates the perfect mock shrimp.
+For that reason, baking or air-frying cauliflower with oil-free breading creates the perfect faux shrimp.

-Three separate dipping bowls are the difference between crunchy cauliflower and soggy cauliflower.
+These three separate dipping bowls distinguish between crunchy cauliflower and soggy cauliflower.